The World Is Not Enough (song): Single release

 In North America, Radioactive distributed both versions of "The World Is Not Enough" to AAA, alternative, modern adult and modern rock radio stations on October 4, 1999.
 Originally planned for introduction a week later, the radio date was moved up when a Los Angeles station broadcast a ripped, low-quality MP3 of the Chilled Out remix circulated on file-sharing networks early.
 The single's release coincided with Garbage's return to North America to headline an MTV-sponsored Campus Invasion Tour.
 The band introduced "The World Is Not Enough" on October 20 during a concert at the University of Denver.
 On November 1, Garbage performed the song live on the Late Show with David Letterman.

 Radioactive released "The World Is Not Enough" in the United Kingdom on November 15, 1999, as a limited-edition digipak CD single and a cassette single.
 Both formats were backed with "Ice Bandits", an orchestral track from the David Arnold film score.
 The CD also included a remix produced by trip hop act Unkle.
 After one week, "The World Is Not Enough" debuted at number 11 on the UK Singles Chart, Garbage's 10th top-40 single.
 It remained on the UK chart for nine weeks.
 In Ireland, "The World Is Not Enough" peaked at number 30.

 The song's music video was aired before the November 11 worldwide live broadcast of the MTV Europe Music Awards.
-MTV heavily promoted the film during the awards, giving away a BMW Z8 (Bond's car in the film and Shirley Manson's in the video).
+MTV heavily promoted the film during the awards, giving away a BMW Z8 (Bond (Pierce Brosnan)'s car in the film and Shirley Manson's in the video).
 Radioactive released the single in Europe from November 15 as a three-track CD digipak and a two-track card-sleeve single, backed with "Ice Bandits".